sabber-slt/telegram-chatgpt-bot/README.md

 python3 TTS/server/server.py --model_name tts_models/en/vctk/vits # To start a server
 ```

-- By using your own voice, you can communicate with this bot.
-Furthermore, the bot offers AI-powered image generation and the availability of ChatGPT text service.
 - In order to use it, you must first acquire an API key from the OpenAI website.
 [OpenAI API](https://openai.com/)
 - Second acquire telegram token from the BOTFATHER.
 [Telegram token](https://telegram.me/BotFather)
 - Clone This repo
 - Cd telegram-chatgpt-bot
 - Put your api keys in .env.local